All Episodes

 All right, quick break, right back.

-We continue now, Senator Rampola's with us from Kentucky.
+Senator Rampaul is with us from Kentucky.

-This is how I I view his presidency.
+This is how I view his presidency.

-Uh he's been able to secure the borders.
+He's been able to secure the borders.

 He's in the process of deporting criminals.

-Uh we've had known terrorists, rapists, murderers, other violent criminals, cartel members, gang members, drug dealers that Joe Biden allowed into the country.
+We've had known terrorists, rapists, murderers, other violent criminals, cartel members, gang members, drug dealers that Joe Biden allowed into the country.

 I think that's a big success.

-It's it's somewhat histor uh uh a historic and transformational six months.
+It's somewhat historic and transformational six months.

 Yeah, no, I agree.

-I played golf with him a week ago, and I told him to his face, I think you're the best president of my lifetime, and I'm not he knows I'm not sucking up to do this because I do oppose him publicly.
+I played golf with him a week ago, and I told him to his face, I think you're the best president of my lifetime, and I'm not, he knows I'm not sucking up to do this because I do oppose him publicly.

 I think he's in some ways.

-No, I've talked to him about you.
+I've talked to him about you.

 You annoy the hell out of him.

-But when you talk about things like the But he still likes you personally, I'm just but at times you annoy him.
+But when you talk about things like the department.

 Yeah.